-SW's CSR initiatives can be implemented directly and/ or through SP Group or SW Group or any other registered foundations, trusts, not for profit organizations with an appropriate track record, NGOs and local Government bodies for the purposes of accessing expertise/ enhancing resources and for support in project implementation.
-Any surplus arising out of the CSR projects or programs shall not form the part of the business profits of the Company.
+SW's CSR initiatives can be implemented directly and/ or through SP Group or SW Group or any other form the part of the business profits of the Company.

 - 2. Composition of the : Mr. Keki Elavia, Chairman CSR Committee

 - Mr. Khurshed Daruvala.
 Member

 - Mr. Pallon Mistry, Member